 2015 Hands-On PV Experience Workshop

-The 2015 Hands-On PV Experience (HOPE) Workshop will be held in Golden, Colorado, at the end of July 2015 (specific dates will be announced soon).
+The 2015 Hands-On PV Experience (HOPE) Workshop will be held in Golden, Colorado, the week of July 19th–25th, 2015.
 The event is designed to strengthen photovoltaic (PV) research at universities in the United States.
 HOPE is designed primarily for students, but also requires participation of the professors leading the research and overseeing each student's thesis.

 HOPE provides opportunities for professors and graduate students to:

 - Interact with scientists and engineers at the National Renewable Energy Laboratory (NREL) and others from across the United States

 - Learn about PV technology in a hands-on, small-group research setting

 - Build a network of research connections with other researchers, professors, and students from across the United States.

 PV-related technical topics for HOPE 2015 may include growth, measurements, and modeling of CIGS, CdTe, GaAs, Si, or other types of solar cells and materials.
 Module construction and testing may also be demonstrated.
 Both students and professors will help to customize the specific program details for HOPE 2015 to best meet their collective needs.
 Students participate the entire week; professors participate for one or more days.

 HOPE targets professors who are leading PV-related research programs who would like to send a Ph.D. candidate to learn more about fabrication, measurement, or study of photovoltaic materials and devices.
 A joint application (for both the professor and student) is required.

 - Applications for HOPE 2015 are due March 2, 2015.